 I will be representing the United Kingdom at this month’s Agriculture and Fisheries Council in Brussels.

-The Agriculture Commissioner will provide an update on the WTO-DDA negotiations.
+The Agriculture Commissioner will give an update on the WTO agricultural negotiations.